-Where to go on your cross Canada RV road trip
+Where to go on Your Cross Canada RV Road Trip

-Driving across Canada is one of those trips that hits a lot of bucket lists.
+Driving across Canada is one of those trips that hit a lot of bucket lists.
 The sheer size of our country and vast open spaces is sometimes surprising to those that aren’t used to living here.
 Each province offers something unique and covering them all is a feat and a half.
 Let’s check out some amazing places to visit on your cross Canada road trip.

-The Territories: Northwest Territories, Nunavut and Yukon
+The Territories: Northwest Territories, Nunavut, and Yukon

 Image courtesy of: Matthew Whalen

-Alberta is unique in that it’s landscape includes not only the Rocky Mountains but prairies, desert badlands and vast coniferous forests as well.
-Visiting the Banff National Park, the Columbia Icefields and the Calgary Stampede are all a must while traveling through Alberta.
+Alberta is unique in that its landscape includes not only the Rocky Mountains but prairies, desert badlands, and vast coniferous forests as well.
+Visiting the Banff National Park, the Columbia Icefields, and the Calgary Stampede are all a must while traveling through Alberta.
 Head north from Calgary to Edmonton or continue east from Calgary to Toronto.

 The Prairies: Saskatchewan and Manitoba

 Grassland covers the southern plains.
 Rugged rocks of the Canadian Shield plate covers the north.
 Endless farmland stretches as far as the eye can see.
-Manitoba stretches in to the Arctic tundra to Hudson Bay where Polar Bears can be seen playing in the snow.
+Manitoba stretches into the Arctic tundra to Hudson Bay where Polar Bears can be seen playing in the snow.

 Province of Ontario

-Ontario is home of the great lakes, the largest group of freshwater lakes on Earth.
+Ontario is home to the great lakes, the largest group of freshwater lakes on Earth.
 Ontario also houses the capital of Canada, Ottawa, known for Parliament Hill’s grand Victorian architecture and National Gallery.
 The capital city is Toronto.
 Toronto is the largest city in Canada and the fourth largest in North America.
 It is known for the iconic 553m CN Tower and 400-acre High Park.
-Niagara Falls are also a must see when traveling through Ontario.
+Niagara Falls are also a must-see when traveling through Ontario.
 These falls form the highest flow rate of any waterfall in the world, with a vertical drop of more than 165 feet.
 Continue traveling east from Toronto to Montreal.

-Quebec is out predominantly French speaking province and has a European feel with its narrow streets and stone buildings.
+Quebec is out predominantly French-speaking province and has a European feel with its narrow streets and stone buildings.
 Stay in the luxurious Château Frontenac a National Historic Site of Canada as it opened in 1893.
 Travel to Old Quebec.
 Take part in the numerous festivals that shape Quebec’s culture like no other province.
 Keep travelling east from Montreal to Halifax and into the Maritimes.

 The Maritimes: Nova Scotia, New Brunswick, Prince Edward Island (PEI)

 If long coastlines and the arts are what you’re looking for then Nova Scotia has everything you could look for.
 New Brunswick encompasses river valleys and the Appalachian Mountains.
-Between Nova Scotia and New Brunswick you will find the Bay of Fundy, famous for extreme tides.
-PEI boasts unforgettable red-sand beaches, the best seafood and rolling countryside along the Gulf of St. Lawrence.
+Between Nova Scotia and New Brunswick, you will find the Bay of Fundy, famous for extreme tides.
+PEI boasts unforgettable red-sand beaches, the best seafood, and rolling countryside along the Gulf of St. Lawrence.

 Newfoundland and Labrador